PORCELAIN PLATES.NET A Website for Porcelain License Plate Collectors & Enthusiasts

 Thus, the result was that there was a duplication in plate number in every county

 issuing registrations.
-This explains why there are no Texas porcelains known
+This explains why there are so few Texas porcelains known

 above four digits, with the vast majority having only three, even though there